lmoresco/OpenModelica/testsuite/uncertainties/CantileverBeam_wrapper/README.txt

   + gives WRAPPERNAME which is the name of the OpenModelica model followed by "_wrapper" so we don't conflict with OpenModelica model files

+BIG WARNING:
+  DO NOT USE THE OMDev msys to compile the wrapper!!!
+  Use the one installed by OpenTURNS: C:\msys\1.0